Jim Toia

 Jim Toia is an American studio artist and professor of art.

 Early life

 Toia was born in the U.S. state of New Jersey.
 He attended Lawrenceville School where he discovered an Amanita muscaria on the school grounds and researched its deadly attributes.
-At Bard College took Field Studies in Natural History with biologist Bill Maple.
+At Bard College he took Field Studies in Natural History with biologist Bill Maple.
 At Bard, Toia studied art with Jim Sullivan, Nancy Mitchnick and Jake Greossberg.
-He received his MFA from the School of Visual Arts and worked with Loren Madsen, Judy Pfaff, Lucio Pozzi, Petah Coyne, Jackie Windsor and Bill Tucker.
-Before SVA he attended a studio program in Urbino, Italy where he discussed his work with visiting artists in residence Eliseo Mattiacci, Enzo Cucchi and Jannis Kounnelis.
+He received his MFA from the School of Visual Arts and worked with Loren Madsen, Judy Pfaff, Lucio Pozzi, Petah Coyne, Jackie Windsor, and Bill Tucker.
+Before SVA he attended a studio program in Urbino, Italy where he discussed his work with visiting artists in residence Eliseo Mattiacci, Enzo Cucchi, and Jannis Kounnelis.

 Career

 Early career

 In the 1980s, Toia was a Studio Assistant to Stephen Antonakos.
 Toia traveled internationally with Antonakos, installing permanent installations as well as large scale exhibitions.

 After graduate school, while pursuing his art career, Toia taught at County College of Morris in Randolph, NJ and subsequently became Gallery Director there and then at Lafayette College from 1998-2008.